utkinn/PyGmod/docs/for_pygmod_developers/how_it_works.rst

 ======

-And that's it, our GPython addon is initialized.
+And that's it, our PyGmod addon is initialized.
 For me, ``Hello, Protocs!`` will be printed to console.